cimentadaj/tidyverse_seminars/fourth_seminar/fourth_seminar.md

 The function on the right is called an `anonymous function`.
 This means that the function is created on the spot (it doesn't have a name).

 This code might look daunting but we're effectively doing the same thing:
-- Take the first object of `descriptives` and pass it as the first argument of the function.
+- Take the first object of `descriptives` and pass it as the first argument of the `anonymous function`
 - The first argument in the function is named `our_fun` and this argument then wraps `x` (which is our vector of interest)
 - So the first run of the loop will take the function `mean` and calculate `mean(x)`
 - The second run of the loop will take the function `median` and calculate `median(x)`
-- And so on.. until the end of the list `descriptives`.
+- And so on.. until the end of the list `descriptives`

 ## Why is the output of sapply a list?

 Loops, apply family and purrr package.
 ========================================================
-If you understand the `apply` functions, the `purrr` is even easier.
+If you understand the `apply` functions, `purrr` is even easier because all functions workly similarly.

 `purrr` is a rewrite of the `apply` family but with more consistency.
 Every looping function in `purrr` is called `map` instad of `apply`: